 Over time, English has adopted words from multiple languages across the globe.
 Many everyday words and phrases used to describe all manner of things, from ingredients to activities, are borrowed from various dialects of Chinese (such as Mandarin or Cantonese).

 Bok choy is an Asian green that can be cooked or eaten raw.
-In Chinese, the expression derives from words meaning “white vegetable” because of the white stalks.
+In Chinese dialects, the expression derives from words meaning “white vegetable” because of the white stalks.
 Ketchup, also spelled catsup, is thought to derive from Chinese words referring to the juice of an eggplant.
 Oolong, literally meaning black dragon, and pekoe, meaning white hair, are types of tea.
 In fact, the word tea itself comes from a Chinese word!
 Other Chinese food words include ginseng and lychee.

 Other Cool Things